 This braised orange pork loin is quick and easy to prepare on the stovetop.
 The orange juice and garlic give the pork amazing flavor.

 The pork loin is trimmed and then browned with some Cajun or Creole seasonings.
-Braising the pork in the tangy orange and garlic mixture makes it tender and delicious.
+Braising the pork in the tangy orange-and-garlic mixture makes it tender and delicious.

-Serve this easy pork sliced with mashed or baked potatoes or rice.
+Serve this easy pork dish sliced with mashed or baked potatoes or rice.
 Add steamed broccoli or green beans for an excellent family dinner.

 - 1 boneless pork loin (about 2 pounds)